OCA/project/project_task_programmed/README.rst

 #.
 Create a project to which the new tasks will be related.
 #.
 Go to the Task Alerts Configuration (Project > Configuration Task Alerts) and create a new record.
 #.
-Add a name, a description of the task, who the task will be assigned to...
+Add a name, a description of the task, who the task will be assigned to, etc...

 The cron job will do the rest.

+If you want to create the tasks manually, click on the button "Create Alerts" in the Task Alerts Configuration form.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas